stratdev3/SimpleW/documentation/simplew/docs/guide/performances.md

 ## Server Comparison

-Monitoring requests-per-second is not relevant as it depend on the hardware. <br />
+Monitoring requests-per-second is not relevant as it depends on the hardware. <br />
 What matters is how each server performs relative to the others in the same conditions.

 All tests are performed on Linux on a capable machine.

-#### Evaluate request with a server containing a single route that returns a json serialized object
+#### Evaluating requests with a server containing a single route that returns a JSON-serialized object

 Command : [`bombardier -c 200 -d 30s http://127.0.0.1:8080/api/test/hello`](https://github.com/codesenberg/bombardier)